-The FC 61 can be used to determine the local time in the CPU.
-More information about the usage of this block may be found in the manual "SPEED7 Operation List" from VIPA.
+With the FC 61 you can determine the local time in the CPU.
+More information about the usage of this block may be found in the manual "SPEED7 Operation List".

 4.8 Setting standard CPU parameters

 4.8.1 Parameterization via Siemens CPU